Why is the Oakland Police Helicopter flying now?

 Is it really the Oakland Police Helicopter?

-People often mistake News Choppers for the Oakland Police Helicopter.
+People usually mistake News Choppers for the Oakland Police Helicopter.
 An easy sure fire way to tell the difference is the Police Helicopter will always circle around it’s targeted area like a Hawk or other bird of prey and at night have a spot light on.

 News Helicopters will hover off in the distance usually at a much higher altitude.
 So I call these Humming Birds because that’s basically what they do.
 Hover and annoy you.